 Baggy clothing that could get tangled

 Sandals, Crocs or water shoes

 A small camera (must fit in a pocket and have a wrist strap)

 Money (for souvenirs or to tip your guide)

 We also recommend securing long hair in a ponytail and taping any body piercings.

 Planning ahead and bringing these basic items will ensure that you are comfortable and carefree when you head out onto the zip line course.
-Now that you’re packed and ready to go, here’s what AVA will provide for you:
+Now that you’re packed and know what to wear to zipline, here’s what AVA will provide for you:

 We want you to stay as safe and comfortable as possible.
 Every person will be outfitted with a helmet before heading out the zip lining course.
 We offer a range of helmet sizes, and each helmet can be adjusted to fit your head.